satanas/annotations/uvg/Annotations.md

  * Particular forms of play in emergent games
   1. Griefing: is the act of intentionally disrupt or harass other player outside of the assumed gameplay interactions
   2. Speed Run: consist in complete the game or levels of the game as fast as possible at the expense of other things.
-  It requires deep familiarity with game mechanics, expert route planning and glitch explotaition
+  It requires deep familiarity with game mechanics, expert route planning and glitch exploitation